+The assessment of aufeis area conducted for the Indigirka River basin based on recent Landsat imagery analysis has shown that the number of aufeis fields increased by 35% but the total area decreased by 1.6 times (Makarieva et al., 2019a) in comparison with the data by Simakov and Shilnikovskaya (1958).
+Current aufeis area share for the studied watersheds in the Indigirka River basin ranges from 0.26 to 0.80% (Makarieva et al., 2019a), though historical estimations are higher.
+For example, Tolstikhin (1974) estimates that relative aufeis area averages from 0.4 to 1.3%, reaching 4% in the basins of some rivers.
+Due to changed conditions of aufeis functioning in the current warmer climate, they may contribute to the observed increase of streamflow in May and June at several studied gauges due to more active melting.

 Geotectonic conditions

 A significant positive trend of annual streamflow was identified only for four gauges.
 Arzhakova (2001) emphasizes that river Elgi (ID 3507, the Indigirka river basin) and river Adycha (ID 3443, 3445, the Yana river basin) cross tectonic dislocation zones.
-The studied area is characterized by modern seismotectonic activities (Imaeva et al., 2016).
-Taliks, which form within faults and excessive jointing zones, supply rivers even in extreme winter conditions (Romanovsky, 1983; Piguzova, 1989).
-The correlation between streamflow and sub-permafrost waters is also confirmed by Glotov et al. (2011), who assumed that in particular years, the Kolyma river winter runoff losses at cross sections downstream in comparison with cross sections upstream depending on the current extensive extensions and compressions of underflow through talik space during sublittoral seismic activity periods.
+The area is characterized by modern seismotectonic activities (Imaeva et al., 2016).
+Taliks, which form within faults and excessive jointing zones, supply rivers even in extreme winter conditions (Romanovsky, 1983).
+Glotov et al. (2011) proposed that in particular years during sublittoral seismic activity periods, winter streamflow fluctuations in the Kolyma River may depend on geotectonic extensions and compressions which occur in the region via river bed through-taliks.
 Savelieva et al. (2000) pointed to redistribution of the water budget between the upper (thaw layer) water and ground water beneath the permafrost.
-According Savelieva et al. (2000), the increases of temperature and thickness of the permafrost active layer may enhance the water inputs from the seasonal thaw layer into the ground waters beneath the permafrost through tectonic trenches and lake’s talik zone.
+According to Savelieva et al. (2000), the increases of temperature and thickness of the permafrost active layer may enhance the water inputs from the seasonal thaw layer into the ground waters beneath the permafrost through tectonic trenches and the lake’s talik zone.

 Overall impacts to the ecosystem

 This study has identified increases in runoff in rivers discharging to the Arctic Ocean.
-Increasing volumes of freshwater flows to the Arctic Ocean could lead to a significant weakening of the thermohaline circulation, changing of sea stratification and sea ice formation (Arnell, 2005; Lique et al., 2016, Weatherly and Walsh, 1996).
+Increasing volumes of freshwater flows to the Arctic Ocean could lead to a significant weakening of the thermohaline circulation, changing sea stratification and sea ice formation (Arnell, 2005; Lique et al., 2016, Weatherly and Walsh, 1996).
 The total volume of water being discharged from the Yana and Indigirka rivers is around 84 km3 (about 1.7% of total freshwater discharge to the Arctic).
 As a result, changes in these two basins are unlikely to impact the Arctic by themselves, but noting that even subtle changes of river streamflow may have large implication on the ocean-climate system (Miller and Russel, 2000).
 However, if the changes in hydroclimate seen in these basins are being felt across other Arctic basins, impacts on the Arctic Ocean could be significant.

-Approximately 85% of the total terrestrial runoff to the Arctic Ocean is supplied by rivers draining from the Russian Federation (Aagaard and Carmack, 1989).
-Moreover, Makarieva et al. (2019b) have shown that most runoff of the Indigirka River is generated in mountainous areas and not from the coastal planes.
+Approximately 85% of the total terrestrial runoff to the Arctic Ocean is supplied by rivers draining from Russia (Aagaard and Carmack, 1989).
+Moreover, Makarieva et al. (2019b) have shown that most runoff of the Indigirka River is generated in mountainous areas and not from the coastal plains.
 Therefore, the analysis of this database including the mountainous upstreams of the Yana and Indigirka rivers, is particularly timely.

-Forman and Johnson (1996) have previously identified the volume, timing, and natural variability of Russian river discharge as being a major priority in Arctic science.
-In particular, the Indigirka is one of the two largest rivers flowing into the East Siberian Sea (Anderson et al, 2011) and thus changes in flows from the Indigirka have the potential to impact on acidity, nutrients and carbon cycling in this sea (Semiletov et al, 2016).
+Forman and Johnson (1996) have previously identified the assessment of volume, timing, and natural variability of Russian river discharge as being a major priority in Arctic science.
+In particular, the Indigirka is one of the two largest rivers flowing into the East Siberian Sea (Anderson et al, 2011) and thus changes in flows from the Indigirka river have the potential to impact on acidity, nutrients and carbon cycling in this sea (Semiletov et al, 2016).